chinamike65/hugo-tuolesi/content/book3/book3en.md

 A monk is a good friend and a friend of the Dharma.

 Cultivation of differences The cultivation of Buddha is to make offerings and undertakings.
-Dharmacing the Dharma is to practice the Dharma.
+Facing the Dharma is to practice the Dharma.
 To deal with the Sangha is to live in harmony with the Sangha in practice and life.

 The difference of mindfulness often recalls the merits of the Buddha, Dharma, and Sangha, and can cultivate the belief and pure confidence in the Three Jewels.

-In the "Sutra of the Three Treasures", the difference between reciting the Three Treasures is explained in detail:
+In the "The Noble Sūtra of Recalling the Three Jewels", the difference between reciting the Three Treasures is explained in detail:

 280